 BATES: And, in fact, many people here do believe there are two Anaheims: the spic and span, tourist-friendly areas that draw families from around the globe to enjoy Disneyland and other attractions, and the less affluent part that tourists don't often see.

 UNIDENTIFIED MAN #2: Welcome - welcome, welcome.
 I'd like to call the Anaheim City Council meeting back to order.

 BATES: The other source of the tension was visible in the council chambers.
 Anaheim is now almost 53 percent Hispanic.
 But so far, although there are council members sympathetic to Hispanic residents' concerns, there's no Hispanic council member.
 It's a graphic illustration of how the civic institutions of old Anaheim, traditionally white and middle class, have not yet adjusted to the new demographic reality.

 Last night was the fourth in a string of protests over the weekend's killings.
 Mayor Tom Tait has announced he will be meeting with investigators from the FBI and the U.S. Attorney's Office on Friday.
 Two of the police officers involved have been put on administrative leave.
 Until then, Chief John Welter says his department is continuing to investigate leads on violent protesters and says they will make arrests as identities are confirmed.
 Karen Grigsby Bates, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.